guardian/testing-asg-rolling-update/observations/healthy-to-healthy-partially-scaled.md

 The current implementation leads to a temporary scale down during deployment; this is undesirable!

+I think this could be resolved if:

+a) We restricted [maxBatchSize](https://github.com/guardian/cdk/blob/00ef0467d7797629015f088f969e2bcdab472046/src/experimental/patterns/ec2-app.ts#L49) to the minimum capacity of the ASG (although this would slow down some deployments a bit).
+OR
-I think this could be resolved if we (Riff-Raff?) injected the desired capacity at the start of the deployment [here](https://github.com/guardian/cdk/blob/00ef0467d7797629015f088f969e2bcdab472046/src/experimental/patterns/ec2-app.ts#L50), instead of the current solution which defaults to the minimum capacity.
+b) We (Riff-Raff?) injected the desired capacity at the start of the deployment [here](https://github.com/guardian/cdk/blob/00ef0467d7797629015f088f969e2bcdab472046/src/experimental/patterns/ec2-app.ts#L50), instead of the current solution which defaults to the minimum capacity.

 ## Timeline